joceee01/C-Project/README.md

 ---

 ## Overview
-This repository contains the solution for the practical case study.
+This repository contains the solution for a practical case study.
 It is implemented as a C# console application that fulfills the following requirements:
 - **Input Transactions**: Allows users to input transactions with details like date, account, type (deposit/withdrawal), and amount.
 - **Define Interest Rates**: Supports defining interest rate rules with effective dates and rates.
 - **Print Account Statement**: Displays account statements, calculates pro-rated interest rates.
+- **Transfer Transaction**: Allows transferring amount from a payer account to a payee account.
 - **Quit**: Exits the application.

 ---
+1
 ## Features
 1. **Input Transactions**:
    - Allows the user to input transactions in the format: